The biggest bluff starts and ends in the same place.

 It’s not the luck of Las Vegas, no it’s not the luck of the WSOP – the world series of poker, no, it’s the luck we know as life.

 You see, luck or uncertainty spirals in and out of our lives every single day.
 Consider what you control, and then think about what you don’t control.
-All the things you can’t control; well, they are in the hands of luck, uncertainty, and chance.
+All the things you can’t control are in the hands of luck, uncertainty, and chance.

 Within the acceptance of uncertainty lies four more takeaways to help us with better decision-making from the book.
 These are: